jiangxianfu/ServiceStack.Redis/README.md

 var mergeCount = redis.CountHyperLog("mergedset"); //6
 ```

-### New Scan APIs Added
+### Scan APIs

 Redis v2.8 introduced a beautiful new [SCAN](http://redis.io/commands/scan) operation that provides an optimal strategy for traversing a redis instance entire keyset in managable-size chunks utilizing only a client-side cursor and without introducing any server state.
 It's a higher performance alternative and should be used instead of [KEYS](http://redis.io/commands/keys) in application code.
-SCAN and its related operations for traversing members of Sets, Sorted Sets and Hashes are now available in the Redis Client in the following API's:
+SCAN and its related operations for traversing members of Sets, Sorted Sets and Hashes are now available in the Redis Client in the following APIs:

 ```csharp
 public interface IRedisClient